sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

 Below is the flow of execution:

-* New files arrives on S3 in the directory location ``/sparklows-file-watcher/raw-data/iot/2019-08-2201``
+* New files arrive on S3 in the directory location ``/sparklows-file-watcher/raw-data/iot/2019-08-2201``.

-  * In the above design, all the raw data comes into the directory ``/sparklows-file-watcher/raw-data``
+  * In the above design, all the raw data comes into the directory ``/sparklows-file-watcher/raw-data``.
   * There are various types of raw data which can come.
   * ``iot`` is one type of raw data coming in.
-Each day we receive a number of iot files in the folder ``/sparklows-file-watcher/raw-data/iot/yyyy-MM-dd``.
+Each day, we receive a number of iot files in the folder ``/sparklows-file-watcher/raw-data/iot/yyyy-MM-dd``.
   * Once all the files for that date have been written to the appropriate folder, a _SUCCESS files is written into it.
 * It triggers an event which is sent to a configured SQS queue.
 * Once the event reaches SQS, it triggers an AWS Lambda.
 * The AWS Lambda uses the Fire Insights REST API(http://docs.sparkflows.io/en/latest/rest-api-reference/workflow.html#execute) to execute a workflow to process the new incoming files in the AWS S3 bucket.
-* If AWS Lambda fails, it sends the event to DLQ (Dead Letter Queue).
-It can be further handled from there based on the requirements.
+* If AWS Lambda fails, it sends the event to DLQ (Dead Letter Queue) where it can further be handled from there based on the requirements.

 Create an SQS Queue
 -------------------

-Create an SQS Queue for receiving the events from S3 and triggering the AWS Lambda function.
+Create an SQS Queue to receive the events from S3 and to trigger the AWS Lambda function.

-Below we see the SQS queue : ``sf-workflow-file-watcher-ql-dev``.
+Below, we see the SQS queue : ``sf-workflow-file-watcher-ql-dev``.

-It has the below permissions to receive the messages from S3 bucket and invoke the AWS Lambda function.
+It, already, has the premissions shown below in order to  receive the messages from S3 bucket and  to invoke the AWS Lambda function.

 .. figure:: ../../_assets/aws/file-watcher-sqs-queue-1.png
    :alt: SQS Queue